 By Car

-Take highway D768, which leads along the Peninsula and into Quiberon and ends at the seasonally operating train station.
-From there take the rue de Verdun, which will lead you directly into town ending at the port and Grande Plage.
-High summer traffic on this 2-lane road on the peninsula can be rather hellish (especially on weekends), so those coming in by car may opt to park at the 1200-place Semaphore car park and wither walking or taking the free shuttle the 1.5 km to the beach.
+Autoroute D768 leads along the peninsula and into Quiberon and ends at the seasonally operating train station.
+From there take the rue de Verdun, which will lead you directly into town and ends at the port and Grande Plage.
+High summer traffic on this two-lane road can be rather hellish (especially on weekends), so those coming in by car may opt to park at the large Semaphore car park and wither walk or take the free shuttle the 1.5 km to the beach.

 >>Read more about driving in France